InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/Consent String Specification.md

 			<li>If the second data type is 1/true, the third data type is an Int Range</li>
 			<li>If the second data type is 0/false, the second data type is a bitfield of length determined by the first data type (see above)</li>
 		</ul>
-		Note: This data type is used for downwards compatibility only.
+		Note: This data type is used for downward compatibility only.
 OptimizedRange is the recommended data type to be used moving forward.</td>
 	</tr>
  </table>

-When defining a new Section, regional policy writers should consider the above format to describe their section.
+When defining a new section, regional policy writers should consider the above format to describe their section.
+Policy writers must ensure that each field within the section has a name that is unique for this section.
+When using multiple sub-sections within the section, field names with similar meanings (such as "type" or "version") shall be prefixed in order to be unique for the section (e.g. "coreVersion" and "publisherVersion").

 <table>